 Animal symbols may also take more abstract form.
 In the Cameroon Grassfields, circular medallions represent spiders, a symbol of supernatural wisdom, and diamond- shaped motifs refer to frogs, which stand for fertility and increase (image 26).
 Some forms of symbolism in African art use plants as points of reference.
 On cast plaques from Benin, a background pattern of river leaves is a symbol for Olokun, god of the sea (below).

 Other Forms of Symbolism

 Symbols may be nonrepresentational.
 Geometric patterns on Bwa plank masks have multiple levels of meaning that refer to ideals of social and moral behavior taught to initiates (example here).
 Materials also hold symbolic value.
 Gold foil used in Asante regalia alludes to the sun and to life’s vital force (example here).
-Indigenous forms of writing, such as nsibidi used among various cultures in Nigeria’s Cross River region (image 24), embody multiple levels of symbolic meaning that can be accessed only by the initiated.
-Gestures, too, are a form of symbolism.
-In Kongo art, a seated pose illustrates a dictum about balance, composure, and reflection (image 29), while a protruding tongue refers indirectly to the activation of medicines (image 30).
+Indigenous forms of writing, such as nsibidi used among various cultures in Nigeria’s Cross River region, embody multiple levels of symbolic meaning that can be accessed only by the initiated.
+Gestures, too, are a form of symbolism (see the example above where painted designs on the forehead and cheeks of the faces represent nsibidi, an indigenous writing).
+In Kongo art, a seated pose illustrates a dictum about balance, composure, and reflection (example, below), while a protruding tongue refers indirectly to the activation of medicines.

 © 2006 The Metropolitan Museum of Art, New York (by permission)